-1. Study Design The groups being compared, including control groups.
+1. Study design The groups being compared, including control groups.
 If no control group has been used, the rationale should be stated. explanation

 For each experiment, provide brief details of study design including: